shred/identify/docs/faq.md

 > **Where do I find the source code?**

-It's at the official [GitHub repository](https://github.com/shred/identify) and LGPLv3 licensed.
+It's at the official [Codeberg repository](https://codeberg.org/shred/identify) and LGPLv3 licensed.
 Your contribution is welcome!

 > **I'm missing a translation for my language.**